exposit/pythia-oracle/HELP.md

 __*System*__

-The System section has a "Save" button that saves the current state of the program, and a "Merge" flag that determines if blocks are merged or not.
+"Save" immediately runs the save routine, saving the game and the configuration file.

+"Merge" is a toggle; if set (dark), blocks will be merged down if the prior block has the same formatting as the new one.
+This will persist when you reopen the game.
 Note that "Merge" mode is really only useful if you have a very, very long file with lots of blocks and are running into lag.
-It's usually better to just start a new save at that point.
+It's usually better to just start a new save at that point!

-If Merge mode is turned on, all timestamp information for merged blocks, other than the first, will be overwritten.
+"DQ" is "dice qualities".
+When this is toggled on, all dice rolled will have a quality attached.
+See the section "Resolution Clarifiers" under "Oracle Panel" for more information or read the original [article](http://thealexandrian.net/?p=2781) here.

 __*Add*__